sai-educ/TeachBound/README.md

 **An intuitive, web-based whiteboard for real-time brainstorming, collaborative ideation, and visual learning.
 Inspired by Google Jamboard.**

-**Slogan:** 100% free to use, no advertisements, open source.
+100% free to use, no advertisements, open source.
 Pull requests are warmly welcome!

 ---